 1. Ignoring your surroundings and failing to implement local marketing for your hotel

-One of the biggest assets that a hotel has is the local area, so don’t make the mistake of not taking advantage of this lucrative asset for your hotel.
-Hoteliers that do not take advantage of turning large events in the city into a hotel blog or special are missing out on additional revenue from travelers that are looking for a place to stay in the area.
-Hoteliers can also utilize popular landmarks or attractions in the city, such as the famous music venue a few blocks down the street or the family-friendly amusement park that everyone in town goes to.
+One of the most significant assets that a hotel has is the local area, so don’t make the mistake of not taking advantage of this lucrative asset for your hotel.
+Hoteliers that do not take advantage of turning significant events in the city into a hotel blog or special are missing out on additional revenue from travelers that are looking for a place to stay in the area.
+Hoteliers can also utilize famous landmarks or attractions in the city, such as the renowned music venue a few blocks down the street or the family-friendly amusement park that everyone in town goes to.
 For example, hoteliers could create a fun itinerary filled with a list of things to do during the day and night, offer a romantic package for a party of two or a family-friendly agenda filled with great things for the entire family to enjoy in the local area.
 The idea is to get creative with local marketing so you can attract travelers to book at your hotel; who knows, they may even return to stay at your hotel in the future.

 2. Resisting change while hanging onto an outdated and ineffective website

-3. Not having a presence across all 3-screens (desktop, tablet and smartphone) in an age of fast growing technology
+3. Not having a presence across all 3-screens (desktop, tablet, and smartphone) in an age of fast-growing technology

 4. Declining to look into the wealth of useful information analytics data can provide